mcpa-stlouis/hack-the-arch/README.md

   highly recommend this configuration.
 A few things must be configured to deploy to Heroku:

-  1. You'll need to set your host in 'config/environments/production.rb'.
+  1. Set your host in 'config/environments/production.rb'.
-  2. You'll need to add the sendgrid addon before deploying (`heroku addons:create sendgrid:starter`).
+  2. For mailer support, add the sendgrid addon before deploying (`heroku addons:create sendgrid:starter`).
 More info on Sendgrid [here](https://devcenter.heroku.com/articles/getting-started-with-ruby#set-up).
+  3. For live streaming (submissions, chat, etc...), add the Redis To Go addon.

 * It can be deployed outside a heroku environment but will require some alternative for sending account activation e-mails (or alternatively